Saturday, May 21, 2011

 1994: All-4-One jumped from 8 to 1 with "I Swear" to take over the top spot from "The Sign" by Ace of Base".
 The group would spend the next 11 weeks at the top.

-2003: Pearl Jam ended their recording arrangement with Sony Records.
+2003: Pearl Jam ended their recording arrangement with Epic Records.

-2003: Sir Paul McCartney received an honorary degree from St. Petersburg State University in Russia.
+2003: Sir Paul McCartney received an honorary degree of music from St. Petersburg State University in Russia.

 2004: The Eagles appeared in concert at the Journal Pavilion in Albuquerque, New Mexico.

-2007: Scott Stapp, former lead singer of Creed, was arrested and charged with domestic assault.
+2007: Scott Stapp, former lead singer of Creed, was arrested and charged with domestic assault in Boca Raton, Florida.

 2008: Steven Tyler of Aerosmith checked into a rehab facility in California.